Patel045/Chat-App/README.md

 # Chat-App

-Do error handling at the very first
+Do error handling at the very first.

 Enum for Logger class to extend it to disable, file, or database

+Cmake impt.